AB 1929: Health care coverage: investments: disclosure.

 Enacted

 Existing law, the Knox-Keene Health Care Service Plan Act of 1975, provides for the licensure and regulation of health care service plans by the Department of Managed Health Care, and makes a willful violation of the act a crime.
-Existing law requires a health care service plans assets to be invested in a prudent manner and requires the director of the department to determine the acceptability of a health care service plans investments, as specified.
+Existing law requires a health care service plans assets to be invested in a prudent manner and requires the director of the department Director of the Department of Managed Health Care to determine the acceptability of a health care service plans investments, as specified.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.